gvwilson/sensibleadventures/bookster/bookster.md

 quiet for those who don't want to be disturbed."
 She elbowed the other woman in the ribs.

 Gisaelle blushed.
-"It's a very good inn," she said, a little weakly.
+"It has very good food," she said defensively.

 The first woman snorted.
-"I'm sure.
+"Any food tastes good after exercise.
 Anyway, two up on your left to the cordwainer's, go down the alley, left again to the stairs by the flower seller, top of the stairs.
 Not far at all, isn't that right, Gisaelle?"

-"Far enough for people who don't want other people sticking their noses into things that are none of their business," the woman on the left said sharply.
+"Far enough for people who don't want other people sticking their noses into things that are none of their business," the second woman replied sharply.

 When they wanted a scare, Avauntois children told each other about a house in Aft Landing (or maybe Portside, it depended who was telling the story).
-There was nothing behind its back door but empty air, and when children were nosy, the evil magician (or Hett, or ghost) who lived there sent them out back to fetch firewood.
+There was nothing beyond its back door but empty air, and when children were nosy, the evil magician (or Hett, or ghost) who lived there sent them through it unawares to fetch firewood.

 Erileine felt like she had just stepped through that door.
 She raised her palms with a hasty, "Thank you, ladies, that's very helpful, much